cinaq/cinaq-website/content/blog/reduce-screen-time-as-developer.md

 I prefer to plan the longer breaks in my calendar.
 Since these breaks are around 30min, it’s big enough to be relevant.
 Also, sometimes you get breakthrough ideas while walking and leave your mind wander off.
 If not, you are still giving your brain time to recharge to be more effective at the next task.
 Therefore long breaks warrant a place in our busy agendas.
 It also informs our colleagues we are busy.

-## Program your way out of a paper bag
+## Code your way out of a paper bag

 Programmers spend the majority of their time writing code on the computer.
 Nowadays, we are impatient and jump into the editor/IDE immediately and start programming.
 During my university years, we were taught to program on paper.
 Sure this only works for elementary and short programs.
 While on the job, the tasks are a lot more complicated.
 But the same principle can be applied.
 We just need to let go of the part of actually writing working, valid and compilable code.
 But focus on the method and structure of our solution.